Monotonicity formulas for coupled elliptic gradient systems with applications: Nonlocal Case: Lower and higher order fractional Laplacian

 for any $R>3R_0$. \end{lemma} \begin{lemma} Let $u$ be a solution of (\ref{main}) that is stable outside a ball $B_{R_0}$ and $v$ satisfies (\ref{main2e}).
 Then there exists a positive constant $C$ such that

 \end{lemma}

 {\bf Proof of Theorem \ref{mainthm} when $1<s<2$}.
 The proof of the case $p=p_S(n,s)$ is based on the Pohozaev identity provided in \cite{fw,rs}, and we omit it here.
-The proof is based on the monotonicity formula that is Theorem \ref{thmono2s} and a blow-down analysis.
+The proof is based on the monotonicity formula that is Theorem \ref{thmono2s} and a blow-down analysis. \\ Step 1.

-Step 1.
 The energy is bounded, that is $\lim_{\lambda\to \infty} E(v,0,\lambda)<\infty$.
 This is a direct consequence of the monotonicity formula and Lemma \ref{lemv} and Lemma \ref{lemvdeltav}.
 Similar to the proof of Theorem \ref{thm2stab} we have